 But it can be done very efficiently, typically over an 8-12 week period depending upon the complexity of the business and the scale of the research needed.

-And if you need it, I can help you through every step with all the practical tools and support you need: research guides, company workshops, analysis templates, tons of brand examples and live Q&A in my course, Brand Strategy Academy.
-Sign up to the waitlist below (summer intake soon!) and get weekly brand strategy and branding insight in the meantime.
+And if you need it, I can help you through every step with all the practical tools and support you need: research guides, company workshops, analysis templates, tons of brand examples and 21 weeks a year of live Q&A in my course, Brand Strategy Academy.
+Would love to see you in there.

 Well, here's a secret for you...